teezeit/monocular_invehicle_visual_odometry/readme.txt

-Check the documentation before you run the code!
+Check the documentation.pdf to see what this is about!

 make sure you have packages: